 1. How do I copy a protected DVD on a Mac?

 To copy a protected DVD on Mac computers, you need a DVD copy program with support for encrypted DVDs.
-MacX DVD Ripper Pro can rip copy-protected DVDs to MP4, MOV, AVI, ISO Image, Video TS folder (for backup or for later burning to DVDs) and save DVD videos in MP4, MOV, AVI, without third party help.
-All you need to do is to insert the DVD, choose output format, click Run, done!
+MacX DVD Ripper Pro can copy copy-protected DVDs to ISO Image, and Video TS folders (for backup or later burning to DVDs) and save DVD videos in MP4, MOV, AVI, without third party help.
+All you have to do is insert the DVD, select the output format, and click Run.

-Handbrake can rip some copy-protected DVDs on Mac with libdvdcss installed on your computer.
+Handbrake can copy some copyrighted DVDs on Macs with libdvdcss installed on your computer.
 However, Handbrake fails to handle many protected DVDs, especially Disney DRM DVDs.
-Handbrake shows 99 titles, large output movie file or a few kbs, or can not recognize DVDs, or shows other errors when ripping protected DVDs on Mac.
+Handbrake shows 99 titles, large output movie file or a few kbs, or can not recognize DVDs, or shows other errors when copying protected DVDs on Mac.
 In addition, Handbrake doesn't have a feature to burn protected DVDs to DVDs.

-3. Can VLC rip copy-protected DVDs?While VLC contains the libdvdcss library, it doesn't support ripping copy-protected DVDs on Mac.
-But there is a workaround: play the protected DVD in VLC and note down the playing title of the DVD.
-When copy the DVD using VLC, tell it the right title.
+Despite the fact that VLC includes the libdvdcss library, it does not support copying protected DVDs on Mac.
+But there is a workaround: play the protected DVD in a DVD player and note down the playing title of the DVD.
+When you copy the DVD using VLC, tell it the right title.
 But this method doesn't always work.

-5. Is it legal to copy protected DVD to DVD on Mac?
+7. Is it legal to copy protected DVDs to DVDs on Mac?

 It depends on where you live.
-In the United States, UK, Canada, Australia, it's illegal to rip copy-protected DVDs on Mac for personal use even you buy them.
-But it will be OK if you copy-protected DVDs for backup or easier viewing though the law doesn't advocate users to do so.
+In the United States, UK, Canada, and Australia, it's illegal to burn copyrighted DVDs on Macs for personal use even if you buy them.
+But it will be OK if you copy protected DVDs for backup or easier viewing, though the law doesn't encourage users to do so.
 For more detailed information, please refer to "is it legal to rip DVDs".